Grant Wahl, renowned soccer journalist, dies at Qatar World Cup

 "The entire U.S. soccer family is heartbroken to learn that we have lost Grant Wahl," the U.S. Soccer Federation said in a statement Friday night.
 "Fans of soccer and journalism of the highest quality knew we could always count on Grant to deliver insightful and entertaining stories about our game, and its major protagonists."

-Wahl had addressed his health on his Spotify podcast Thursday, saying that he had contracted bronchitis while covering the World Cup.
+Wahl spoke about his health on his Spotify podcast Thursday, saying that he had contracted bronchitis while covering the World Cup.

 "I took some time off here myself," Wahl told listeners.
 "We had two days off here without games.
 Seventeen straight days of games and my body, I think, told me, even when the U.S. went out, 'Dude, you are not sleeping enough,' and it rebelled on me.
 So I've had a case of bronchitis this week.
 I've been to the medical center at the clinic twice now, including today.
 I am feeling better today.
 I basically cancelled everything on this Thursday that I had, and I napped, and I am doing slightly better.
 You can probably tell by my voice that I am not doing 100% here."